graemeboulton/portfolio/_pages/about.md

 I built the company’s entire Power BI architecture from the ground up back in 2020 during Covid, whilst the entire business was on furlough.
 I designed and managed the full ETL layer using dataflows, which involved complex cleansing and transformation.
 I created dozens of operational dashboards covering sales, footfall, conversion, customer metrics, employee KPIs and much more.
 I also built a comprehensive board-level reporting app spanning retail, merchandising, HR, marketing, and technology.

 I’ve led several transformation projects, but one of the most relevant is a machine learning initiative focused on forecasting sales and optimising inventory movement.
-This project, completed through the UK government’s KTP programme, was awarded the highest possible grade — and the resulting academic paper was later picked up by a prestigious US university:
+This project, completed through the UK government’s KTP programme, was awarded the highest possible grade — and the resulting academic paper was later picked up by a prestigious US puplication:

 https://www.sciencedirect.com/science/article/pii/S0957417424030677￼